martinaalvera/Documentation/qs_encryption.rst

 Data privacy is granted through LUKS storage encryption: user will be required to insert a password to encrypt/decrypt data directly on the virtual instance during its deployment, avoiding any interaction with the cloud administrator(s).

-An e-mail is sent to the e-mail address configured in the ``Galaxy Configuration`` section.
+An e-mail is sent to instance administrator the e-mail address configured in the ``Galaxy Configuration`` section.

 .. figure:: _static/qs_encryption/qs_encryption_setMail.png
    :scale: 35 %